folio-org/okapi/doc/guide.md

 Note that we need to add the Content-Type header, otherwise curl will try to be helpful and say something about it being url-encoded, which will confuse the Java libraries and result in a "500 - Internal Error".

-We also added the "-D -" option to make curl display all response headers, and a "-w '\n'" option for visual clarity, it makes curl output an extra newline after the response.
+We also added the "-D -" option to make curl display all response headers.

 You should see something like this
 ```